Skip to content

 • 3 min read

 The only thing Fury has to worry about is those terrible cuts healing completely.
-Fury has to also keep them sealed for the remainder of his career.
+Fury also has to keep them sealed for the remainder of his career.

-A loss to Wallin would have been unthinkable to Fury.
-Especially when it had nothing to do with the evident skills on show in the ring.
+A loss to Wallin would have been unthinkable to Fury, especially when it had nothing to do with the evident skills on show in the ring.

-Not one to usually be susceptible to cuts, there have since been murmurings of Fury’s lifestyle during his retirement causing some fragility.
+Not one to usually be susceptible to cuts, there have since been murmurings of Fury’s lifestyle during his retirement, causing some fragility.

 Coming back from adversity will keep Fury in the limelight.
 Keeping him talked about on US shores until he finally gets back in the ring with his number one nemesis.

-Tyson Fury Mayan
+Tyson Fury takes Canelo’s belt

 Taking home the Mayan Belt originally made for Canelo’s September outing (then delayed until November), Fury can still claim to be the number one in the division.